goyalarchit/elm-dagre/README.md

 # elm-dagre

 Sugiyama Style graph drawing in pure elm.
 It is an elm implementation of popular js library [dagrejs](https://github.com/dagrejs/dagre).
+The package can be use to draw all kinds of graphs including trees efficiently.

 The package exposes two modules